SELLER OF ACCOUNTING PRACTICE MUST PAY BROKER FEE EVEN THOUGH BROKER TERMINATED THE ENGAGEMENT

 A seller of a business often hires a business broker or investment banker to help sell the business.
 The engagement agreement usually requires payment of the broker or banker fee for a buyer brought to the seller which results in a sale within a “tail period” after termination of the engagement.

-The seller sold his practice to one of the prospects brought in by the broker within 3 years of the termination of the broker agreement.
-The broker requested payment of the ten percent fee and the seller refused.
+Nevertheless, the seller eventually sold their practice to one of the buyers introduced by the broker within three years of terminating the broker agreement.
+The broker claimed a ten percent fee, which the seller refused to pay.

 The lawsuit

-The broker sued the seller in an Illinois trial court, pointing to the broker agreement which said a fee was earned if the seller sold the practice to a buyer identified by the broker, within three years of termination of the broker agreement.
-The seller disagreed saying that the broker was not entitled to the fee because he materially breached the agreement by terminating the engagement.
+The broker filed a lawsuit against the seller in an Illinois trial court, citing the broker agreement that stated the fee was earned if the seller sold the practice to a buyer identified by the broker within three years of terminating the agreement.
+The seller argued that the broker was not entitled to the fee due to their material breach of the agreement by terminating the engagement.

-The trial court ruled for the broker and the seller appealed.
-The appellate court also said that the broker had not materially breached the broker agreement because the broker had a right to terminate the agreement,
+The trial court ruled in favor of the broker, and the seller decided to appeal.
+The appellate court affirmed the decision, stating that the broker had not materially breached the agreement because they had the right to terminate the engagement.

 See APS Holmes Group, LLC v.
 Sorkin, No. 1-21-1668, Appellate Court of Illinois, First District, First Division, (February 27, 2023).